vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ![image](/assets/2025-06-21/071.png)

 The script gets the `Layout` of the step.
-Then, it sets all the appropriate variables and displays the screen for the step.
+Then, it sets all the appropriate variables, and displays the screen for the step.
 The exact details of how this works depends on which layout the step uses.

-Let's check a sample screen with layout "FT01".
-There are two test fields to be filled with Var1 and Var2, and also an image to be filled with an URL which is stored in Var3.

 Here's a screen with the `FT01` layout.
 As you can see, it displays the text from `Var1` and `Var2`.
 It also displays an image, using the URL from `Var3`.